The Saas (cloud-based) version of Easy WMS

 Advantages for Casintra

-- Multi-warehouse management: with its high-performance servers in the cloud, Easy WMS manages all the firm’s installations in Asturias and Barcelona without error.
+- Multi-warehouse management: with its high-performance servers in the cloud, Easy WMS manages all the company's facilities in Asturias and Barcelona without error.

 - Connection with customers: Casintra can work online with its customers so that they can know the status of their products whenever they wish.